Even Wizards and Witches Have SOCIAL STYLEs® Part 2

 A deep analysis of the sorting hat system was done by Pottermore Sorting: Sorting Hat Analysis and Meta which describes each house in-depth.
 Read the article here.

 This blog will compare the similarities of the four SOCIAL STYLEs to the four Houses as described in the PotterMore Sorting: Sorting Hat Analysis and Meta.
-All descriptions of Houses below came from this article.
+All descriptions, including traits and qualities of the Slytherin and Gryffindor Houses below, came from this article.

 Gryffindor = Expressive